DFE-Digital/tra-digital-design-history/app/posts/find-a-lost-trn/2022-07-19-improvement-for-users-with-two-trns.md

 However, we can identify the majority of these cases with a simple follow up question.
 When we get a match to a TRN which doesn't have a QTS date (either by Name + DOB + NINO, or by Email + two other attributes when email matching is enabled), we can follow up with the question "Do you have QTS?".

-If the user says no, we have found the right TRN and can end the flowe there.
+If the user says no, we have found the right TRN and can end the flow there.

 If they say yes, there is likely a duplicate TRN somewhere, and we can continue to ask questions in order to find it, then route the case to the helpdesk to resolve the duplicate.